obiwanus/rxv6/README.md

 # rxv6

-An attempt to rewrite xv6 in Rust
+An attempt to rewrite the xv6 operating system from scratch